davidasbury/composite-map-usa/README.md

 ``<base URL>?views=<views>``

 where ``<views>`` is the ISO 3166 alpha-2 code for each area of interest.
 Entries are not case-sensitive.
+Include any of the following entries to customize your view.
 For example:

 ``AK`` = Alaska